-Prerequisite(s): Admission to graduate program; ACC 600 or
+Prerequisite(s): Admission to graduate program; ACC 300, ACC 604, or equivalent (as determined by the MAcc program director).

-equivalent.

-his capstone course is an overview of topics relevant to current accounting theory, ethics, research, standard setting, and practice.
+This capstone course is an overview of topics relevant to current accounting theory, ethics, research, standard setting, and practice.
 This course must be taken in the last semester, or within 9 credit hours of graduation.